 Step 3: MT NIDD Downlink Data Transfer Request

 The IN-CSE issues a MT NIDD Downlink Data Transfer Request for a particular ASN/MN-CSE or ADN-AE hosted on a UE.
-The request is configured as follows.
+The request is configured as follows:

-An HTTP POST method shall be used
+An HTTP POST method shall be used.